University of St Andrews

 - Residences range from beautiful stone-built listed buildings full of original period features, to stylish new apartments, built to high environmental and sustainability standards.
 All residences have Wi-Fi.

 - The university tries to allocate international students throughout its residences as evenly as possible.
-The university accommodation is spread around St Andrews, the furthest 1.5 miles away from the university buildings.
+University accommodation is spread around St Andrews, and all within walking distance of university buildings.

 - The only time students need to move out completely is at the end of the academic year, at the end of May.
 The catered residences do not include the Christmas break but students can store their belongings in their room over this period.